-Clean air filling your lungs and kilometres of tracks and trails, ditch the car and explore Albury Wodonga on two wheels, or two feet.
+Clean air filling your lungs and kilometres of tracks and trails, ditch the car and explore Albury Wodonga on two feet.

 In West Wodonga, McFarlanes Hill is the perfect place to escape.
 Walk along the tracks that take you over rolling hills and through bushland that whispers of a time gone by.
 Bring your camera to snap magnificent views, wildlife, native flora, rocky outcrops and clear cool streams.
 Be sure to stick to the paths for the best experience and preservation of the native flora and fauna.